raespiri/Scrabble-Clone/hw8/README.md

 For each of the three collision resolution approaches (linear probing, quadratic probing, double hashing), report how long each of your input cases took.
 How long did it take per operation?
+*NOTE ALL THESE TIMES ARE RAN IN DEBUG MODE*
 ~100 words
 linear: 0.000404s
 quadratic: 0.000411s